 RBI Grade-B Interview Round

+The last stage of the RBI Exam pattern for the post of Grade B Officer is the Interview stage.
 This will be the final stage of the RBI Grade-B officer recruitment process.
 This stage has one of the highest rejection rates compared to other stages, thus it is important for candidates to take this round as seriously as possible.
 A maximum of 50 marks is awarded in this stage, which will determine the rankings in the final merit list.
 The candidates can choose either Hindi or English language for the interview round.

 The related links below will give information regarding the RBI Exams.